tqbf/dnssecmenot/README.md

 # dnssecmenot

+I'm tired of telling people how to write a Bash `for` loop around `dig ds`.

-This project tracks DNSSEC adoption among the top domains.
-It is currently under heavy development.
+This project tracks DNSSEC adoption among the Tranco research list top 1000 domains.

 ## Development